 Enterprise resource planning (ERP) is the management of important business components.
 Organizations bolster ERP with software that controls sub-divisions of a company.
-Learn these three core functions of ERP to see if your business is aligning itself with necessary management ideas.
+So what is ERP and how does it work within companies?
+Here’s a quick breakdown.

-What Is Enterprise Resource Management?
+What Is Enterprise Resource Planning?

-Enhanced Collaboration, Workflow and Transparency From Data Administration
+1. Enhanced Collaboration From Data Administration

-Evolved Customer Relationship Management
+2. Evolved Customer Relationship Management

-Accessible and Expansive Reporting With Central Data Source
+3. Accessible Reporting With Central Data Sources

 It’s clear that this type of system saves countless hours of unnecessary labor.
 The central source for data within an ERP effectively ties departments together and moves them forward as one.